Moderately Challenging Nepal

 Distance: 9.2 KM | Ascend: 595 M | Descend: 1191 M | Max altitude: 2,300 M

 Yes, the trail is now behind us, but the adventure isn’t over yet!
-After breakfast, we’ll check out of our hotel and make our way back to Pokhara airport to catch our flight to Kathmandu.
-Lunch may be in Pokhara, at the airport, or in Kathmandu, depending entirely on when the plane takes off because of anticipated delays with internal flights.
+After we’ve had the chance to explore Pokhara in the morning, we’ll check out of our hotel and make our way back to Pokhara airport to catch our flight to Kathmandu.
 The good news is that we don’t have to wait at the airport if we are made aware of the flight delay before check-in.
 Once back in Kathmandu, we’ll make our way to the hotel and check in.
 The afternoon is free time to roam the market streets, buy souvenirs, and rest.
 Your LHO Team Leader will be available to you should you need any help or recommendations.
 Our last official event is a bittersweet team dinner at the hotel to close an epic chapter that we’ve shared together.

 The last day is dedicated to airport transfers.
 Breakfast at the hotel is included.
 Please be sure to include the correct departure information when filling out your team details form prior to the trip start date.
 If any information has changed or may be incorrect, please inform your Team Leader as soon as possible for arrangements to be made.